sweeks/multiviewer/docs/for-codex.md

 - Workflow note: user runs tests (see `bin/test-all.sh`) and provides the log; Codex should read the log instead of running tests.
 - Config: `src/multiviewer/config.py` holds IP/hostnames; Apple TV pairing lives in external `.pyatv.conf` (not in repo).
 - Notes: prefer `rg` for search; files of interest include `mv.py` (state machine), `jtech.py` (device sync), `atv.py` (Apple TV control), `volume.py` (soundbar IR via WF2IR), `http_server.py` (command endpoint).
+- Default workflow: after changes, run `bin/test-all.sh` to exercise the end-to-end tests (they now disable device I/O by default), and share the log.
 - Pyright: `pyrightconfig.json` points the CLI at the repo `.venv` and adds `src` to `extraPaths`; Pylance already picks this up via VS Code settings.
 - VS Code: `.vscode/settings.json` is tracked; team is macOS and uses a repo-root `.venv` (settings point Python/terminal to `.venv/bin/python` and add `src` to `python.analysis.extraPaths`). `.vscode` folder is not gitignored; add new files intentionally.
 - Editor: VS Code on macOS; in inline git diffs use the editor title bar “…” menu → “Open File” to jump to the real file at the same line.